How to move users through the activation funnel

 Understanding the importance of the activation funnel is one thing.
 But how do you actively encourage customers to reach that moment of value realization?
 If activation occurs only after customers have made a purchase or interacted with your product in some significant way, how can you control it?

 Before you can begin to design your activation funnel, you need to define what the moment of activation looks like for your customers.
 Each moment of activation is called an activation point or activation event.
+Using product data can often help with this.

 For example, imagine you are a bookkeeping software.
 An activation point for your customers might be when they upload all the relevant documentation and see their first draft budget created or you prompt them to start prepping for tax season earlier than they normally would have.